littlerobots/version-catalog-update-plugin/README.md

 }
 ```

 In addition, you can override configured values using command line arguments.
-Use `./gradlew versionCatalogUpdate --add` to add dependencies or `./gradlew --keepUnused` (or both).
+Use `./gradlew versionCatalogUpdate --add` to add dependencies or `./gradlew versionCatalogUpdate --keepUnused` (or both).

 ## Snapshot versions
 For snapshots versions add the Sonatype snapshot repository `https://oss.sonatype.org/content/repositories/snapshots/`.